 Ha ha.
 Ha ha ha.

 The day after that zoo trip, the news about COVID-19 came out.
 Scientists literally knew nothing about it yet, and we had a newborn.
 My family went back into self-isolation a week or so before most other people.
-It’s July, and we are still home almost all the time.
+Months later, we are still home almost all the time.
 We are sticking with it as much as we possibly can until the medical and scientific communities agree that we can go back to some kind of normal.

 I literally had one glorious week of real life with my new baby before the world fell to fricking pieces.
 2020 decided to be a total shitshow, and there is still no end in sight.

-Now my little Amelia is six months old.
+Now my little Amelia is almost a year old.
 She is a joy, and we adore her.

 But she’s barely been anywhere.
 Her first year is nothing like I imagined it would be.